 OPEC+ seen sticking to modest output rises despite oil rally

-LONDON, March 2 (Reuters) - OPEC+ will likely stick to modest oil output rises when it meets on Wednesday, officials said, as OPEC heavyweights Saudi Arabia and the United Arab Emirates (UAE) recommit to their deal with Russia despite widening sanctions on Moscow and oil prices at eight-year highs.
+LONDON, March 2 (Reuters) - OPEC+ oil producers meeting on Wednesday will likely stick to modest output rises, officials said, as OPEC heavyweights Saudi Arabia and the United Arab Emirates (UAE) recommit to their deal with Russia despite widening sanctions on Moscow and oil prices at eight-year highs.

 The United States has repeatedly said it would like to see OPEC+ increase by more.